joedougherty/mjForth/README.md

 ## mjForth ##

 An experimental REPL/interpreter.
 Seeks to emulate a subset of [gforth](https://www.gnu.org/software/gforth/).
-Also includes some functional programming ideas inspired by [Joy](http://www.kevinalbrecht.com/code/joy-mirror/synops.html).

 ### Stack Manipulations ###